The Impact of Stellar Clustering on the Observed Multiplicity of Super-Earth systems: Outside-in Cascade of Orbital Misalignments Initiated by Stellar Flybys: Summary and Discussion

 When the SE system has two companions, the effective cross section for stellar flybys increases.
 The misalignment induced on the outermost (second) companion $m_{\rm b}$ by the flyby can be transmitted to the inner (first) companion $m_{\rm p}$, which would them be able to break the co-transiting geometry of the SEs.
 A relatively close (small $a_{\rm b}$) second companion would have a strong influence on the inner system (SEs and $m_{\rm p}$) (characterized by the parameter $\varepsilon_{\rm \bar{12}p, b}$, equation~\ref{eq:eps12pb}), and transmit its misalignment $I_{\rm b}$ fully to the first companion (i.e. $I_{\rm b} \sim I_{\rm p}$ for $\varepsilon_{\rm \bar{12}p, b} \gtrsim 1$).
 On the other hand, a far-out second companion has a better chance of experiencing close stellar flybys, but could have a smaller effect on the inner system.
 The trade-off is shown in Figures~\ref{fig:Nflyby_isoinc_twop} and \ref{fig:Nflyby_isoinc_twop_5au} for two different locations of the first companion, close to the SEs or farther away.
 Fixing the properties of the SEs, the number of effective flybys peaks for an optimal combination of $a_{\rm p}$ and $a_{\rm b}$ which, for typical Kepler ``SE+cold Jupiter systems'', corresponds to a few AU and tens of AU, respectively, for substellar second companions.
 The corresponding number of flybys and its dependencies on various parameters is displayed in equation~\eqref{eq:nmaxopt_twop}.
 The optimal architecture (semi-major axes of the two companions as a function of their masses and the SE parameters) is described in equations~\eqref{eq:apnmaxopt}--\eqref{eq:abnmaxopt} (see Figures~\ref{fig:Nflyby_max_vs_ap}--\ref{fig:Nflyby_max_vs_eps12_twop}).
+Our calculations show that the number of effective flybys (that can generate $\Delta I > 0.5^\circ$ for the SEs) increases significantly when a second companion is added, suggesting that most initially coplanar SE systems with two companions in stellar overdensities will experience a flyby that will misalign their orbits, and thus break the co-transiting geometry.